pivotal/docs-tap/tap-gui/plugins/app-live-view.md

 ## Entry point to Application Live View plugin

-App Live View is a plugin in Tanzu Application Platform GUI.
-In order to use the App Live View plugin,
+The Application Live View UI plugin is part of Tanzu Application Platform GUI.
+To use the Application Live View plugin:

 + Select the relevant component under the `Organization Catalog` in TAP GUI
 + Select the desired workload under `Workloads` tab